Julia Grosso

-Julia Angela Grosso (born August 29, 2000) is a Canadian professional soccer player who plays as a midfielder for Italian Serie A club Juventus FC and the Canada women's national team.
+Julia Angela Grosso (born August 29, 2000) is a Canadian professional soccer player who plays as a midfielder for National Women's Soccer League (NWSL) club Chicago Stars FC and the Canada women's national team.
 She attained international prominence after scoring the title-winning penalty kick at the 2020 Summer Olympics, leading Canada to its first gold medal.

 Early life

 Grosso was born in Vancouver, British Columbia.
+She is of Portuguese descent through her father, and Italian through her mother.
 She attended Burnaby Central Secondary where she played with the Whitecaps FC Girls Elite Rex.
-Grosso's sister Carli was also a member of the Vancouver Whitecaps system and played for the Simon Fraser Clan.
+Future national teammate Jordyn Huitema attended the same school and program, and the two became close friends during this time.
+Her sister Carli was also a member of the Vancouver Whitecaps system.

 Grosso made her college debut for the Texas Longhorns on August 17, 2018, in a 3–0 win over the Rice Owls.

 Club career

 Early career

 Grosso signed with TSS FC Rovers of the Women's Premier Soccer League for the 2018 season.

 Juventus

-In December 2021, Grosso returned to her ancestral country Italy and joined Italian club Juventus on an initial one-year contract.
-She debuted for Juventus on January 16, 2022 in a 5–0 win against Pomigliano.
+In December 2021, Grosso returned to her ancestral country Italy and joined Juventus on an initial one-year contract.
+She debuted for Juventus on January 16, 2022, in a 5–0 win against Pomigliano.
+In her first season with Juventus, the team completed the domestic treble with victories in Serie A, the Coppa Italia and the Supercoppa Italiana.

+Grosso's second season with the team saw her appear in twenty games and scored three goals.
+She also won her second Coppa Italia and was named the Serie A midfielder of the season.

+After missing part of the 2023–24 season due to injury, she returned to the roster in time to participate in her second Supercoppa victory.
+Following the conclusion of the season, Grosso announced that her tenure at Juventus had come to an end.